 If the patient is your partner

-If the patient is your partner, you may suddenly feel very alone.
-Accept offers of help from friends and family.
-You will have less time to do things like shopping and may need help with childcare.
+If the patient is your partner, you may suddenly feel very isolated and alone.
+You might have less time to do things like cooking, food shopping and may need help with childcare.
+Do consider accepting offers of help from friends and family, who may want to support you.
+You may also need to contact your partner’s employer and advise them of current circumstances.

 Often, in times of worry and stress, people turn to their partner for support.
 If you don't feel like you can tell other family members about your worries of what may happen in case you upset them, you could get help from one of the organisations listed in the Useful contacts section.